top of page

 The Guardians were here.

 And the Winterking.
 His face was a bear’s skull and his body the merciless winter’s night that spirited away the weak and the young.
-Massive, twining black antlers rose from his brow as if they were pillars holding up the sky.
+Massive twining black antlers rose from his brow as if they were pillars holding up the sky.

 Essa reeled beneath their regard.
 The makeshift stage seemed to fall away beneath her, the audience and her family disappearing in the background until she faced the Guardians of the Year alone.
 She was too small and insignificant for such a task.